Method acting: Henry Irving's dual consciousness system

+"For the purely monkey arts of life there is no future they stand only in the crude glare of the present, and there is no softness for them, in the twilight of either hope or memory.
+With the true artist the internal force is the first requisite the external appearance being merely the medium through which this is made known to others." p.257.

+"If an actor has to learn of others often primarily through his own emotions, it is surely necessary that he learn first to know himself.
+He need not take himself as a standard of perfection though poor human nature is apt to lean that way; but he can accept himself as something that he knows.
+If he cannot get that far he will never know anything.
+With himself then, and his self-knowledge as a foothold, he may begin to understand others." p.258It has been suggested that Bram Stoker used Irving's techniques to help him capture authenticity of tone while writing Dracula.

 Techniques

 Among the concepts and techniques of Method acting are substitution, "as if", sense memory, affective memory, and animal work (all of which were first developed by Stanislavski).
 Contemporary Method actors sometimes seek help from psychologists in the development of their roles.

 In Strasberg's approach, actors make use of experiences from their own lives to bring them closer to the experience of their characters.
 This technique, which Stanislavski came to call emotion memory (Strasberg tends to use the alternative formulation, "affective memory"), involves the recall of sensations involved in experiences that made a significant emotional impact on the actor.
 Without faking or forcing, actors allow those sensations to stimulate a response and try not to inhibit themselves.

+Stanislavski also took great interest in Perezhivanie ("re-living," particularly emotional experiences) and how it could be utilized to create different characters.
+Perezhivanie was a term formerly used in psychology that became popularized when Stanislavski began using it as an acting approach.
+Stanislavski believed that actors needed to go beyond imitation and encouraged actors to explore their emotions heavily.
+He defended the idea that the actor needed to experience what the character was experiencing.

 Stanislavski's approach rejected emotion memory except as a last resort and prioritized physical action as an indirect pathway to emotional expression.
 This can be seen in Stanislavki's notes for Leonidov in the production plan for Othello and in Benedetti's discussion of his training of actors at home and later abroad.
 Stanislavski confirmed this emphasis in his discussions with Harold Clurman in late 1935.

 In training, as distinct from rehearsal process, the recall of sensations to provoke emotional experience and the development of a vividly imagined fictional experience remained a central part both of Stanislavski's and the various Method-based approaches that developed out of it.